How to market pocket listings

 1- Ask the owner for permission to take pictures.
 Pictures will help you sell the thing!
 Consider getting a floorplan also.

 2- Market the pocket listing to your Sphere of Influence.
 I always start by trying to sell my pocket listings to my existing clients first.
 Send out an email blast to your client database, and posting the pocket listing on your website/social media is where I’d start.
 If you write a monthly newsletter, you could also include it in there.

 3- Didn’t sell it yet?
 Reach out to other brokers in your office, and in the community that you are friendly with.
 I would print out a flier of the pocket listing and stick it in every agent’s mailbox in my office.
 You could also go to a few other offices if your company has multiple locations.
 If your company has a weekly office meeting- pitch it there.
 If you have an email list of agents you are friendly with, email blast them.
 Or if you want to add the personal touch, pick up the phone and make a few phone calls.

 5- Private listing groups.
 There are several different private listing groups for real estate agents to share pocket listings with one another.
-Top Agent Network, The Pocket Listing Service, and this very popular local Pocket Listing Facebook Group, are a few examples.
+Top Agent Network (They charge a membership fee), The Pocket Listing Service, and this very popular local Pocket Listing Facebook Group, are a few examples.